 Alabama's GOP approves new maps; Dems vow repeat court fight

-Alabama Speaker of the House Mac McCutcheon gavels as Rep. Juandalynn Givan, D-Birmingham, not seen, addresses the House of Representatives at the Alabama State House building in Montgomery, Ala., on Thursday, May 18, 2017.
-Rep. Givan spoke about what she believed was a racist email that was sent on Wednesday to dozens of legislatures and staff.
+Rep. Juandalynn Givan, D-Birmingham, addresses the House of Representatives at the Alabama State House building in Montgomery, Ala., on Thursday, May 18, 2017.
+Rep. Givan spoke about what she believed was a racist email that was sent on Wednesday to dozens of legislatures and staff..

 Add your comments below